TerribleBrad/Wind-of-Kine/README.md

       - Toggle Target Lock Key : ( It is set to Mouse 4, but if you don't have a mouse with extra buttons use a key near WASD like G)

 #### Game Difficulty
-- The difficulty of Wind of Kine is higher than Vanilla so I suggest not using Legendary.
+- The difficulty of Wind of Kyne is higher than Vanilla so I suggest not using Legendary.
 I personally play on Expert.

 ## Key Bindings:
   - Space bar : it is the dodge key in this mod list.
 You will need to change jump to be a different key to allow yourself to dodge.